 Because most hidden boxes are encapsulated, the same drawbacks of a covered litter box (trapped odors, cramped quarters, feelings of vulnerability) often apply to these pieces of functional “furniture.”
 What’s more, some cats have innocently mistaken nicer pieces of furniture for their litter box and soiled inappropriately.
 Before buying, consult your “pet owner intuition” to determine if your cat would be a good candidate for this type of receptacle.

-Biodegradable litter.
 Cat litter products made of corn, wheat, wood, and paper also exist.
 While they may be more environmentally friendly than other materials, some cats turn their nose up at them.
 If you want to try biodegradable litter, we recommend placing a box of the new stuff beside a box of the old familiar.
-That way, Kitty can give the corn/wheat/pine/paper box a try when she’s ready.
-Another approach would be to gradually mix biodegradable litter in with Kitty’s regular litter until she has completely transitioned to the newer material.
+That way, your cat can give the corn/wheat/pine/paper box a try when she’s ready.
+Another approach would be to gradually mix biodegradable litter in with your cat's regular litter until she has completely transitioned to the newer material.

 Quiet with little traffic.
 Cats prefer to do their business in a place that feels safe.
 If an area is too noisy or filled with unpredictable foot traffic, she may feel vulnerable and choose to take her business elsewhere.

 Easy for the cat to access.
-If it’s not convenient for Kitty, she might not use it.
-Furthermore, if a dominant animal “claims” a certain box in the home, other pets may feel that they cannot partake of that box.
-A good rule of thumb is that for every cat in the house, you should have at least 1.5 boxes ready to go.
+If it’s not convenient for your cat to access, she might not use it.
+Furthermore, if a dominant animal “claims” a certain box in the home, other pets may not use that box.

 Away from food bowls and water dishes.
 Cats are sensitive to odors and don’t like to mingle them.
 This is not surprising.
 It seems that both cats and humans are averse to eating their meals in the bathroom!

-Abruptly changing the location of the litter box can stress Kitty out.
+A. Abruptly changing the location of the litter box can stress your cat out.
 Don’t do it if you don’t have to!
 But if you must, do it gradually.
 One solution is to inch the box to its new location at a pace of about one foot per day.
 Another solution is to buy a new box and situate it in the new location.
-Take Kitty to the new box and put her inside it.
-Leave both the old and new boxes in in place until Kitty has clearly become comfortable with her new lavatory.
+Take your cat to the new box and put her inside it.
+Leave both the old and new boxes in place until your cat has clearly become comfortable with her new lavatory.